Irritable Bowel Syndrome (IBS)

 Irritable Bowel Syndrome Overview

 Irritable bowel syndrome is not contagious, inherited, or cancerous.
-It is estimated that 20% of adults in the U.S. have symptoms of IBS.
 It occurs more often in women than in men, and the onset occurs before the age of 35 in about half of the cases.

 Irritable Bowel Syndrome Causes

 The cause of irritable bowel syndrome is currently unknown.
 IBS is thought to result from an interplay of abnormal gastrointestinal (GI) tract movements, increased awareness of normal bodily functions, and a change in the nervous system communication between the brain and the GI tract.
 Abnormal movements of the colon, whether too fast or too slow, are seen in some, but not all, people who have IBS.

 Irritable bowel syndrome has also developed after episodes of gastroenteritis.